-This plugin is made to cleanup the build's workspace in all slave nodes except the one(s) currently running.
+This plugin is designed to clean the build's workspace in all nodes except the one(s) where it is currently running.

-Further options to control which slave nodes are selected for cleanup can be found in the global configuration page (Manage Jenkins → Configure System):
+Further options to control which nodes are selected for cleanup can be found in the global configuration page (Manage Jenkins -> Configure System):

 For further details, see the help text associated with each configuration option.